erolhira/java/README.md

 # Java
-This is the repository for sampling Java's new features.
+This is the repository for sampling Java's new features.<br>
-You can also find my notes about various subjects on Java via the following link: https://github.com/erolhira/java/wiki/Java-Notes
+You can also find my notes about various subjects on Java via the following link:<br>
+https://github.com/erolhira/java/wiki/Java-Notes